 What Are the Requirements to Become a Police Detective?

-The educational requirements for becoming a police detective vary from state to state; some police departments require you to hold only a high school diploma or GED, while others require you to complete some college courses or earn a college degree.
-In most cases, you only need to earn an associate's degree, but a bachelor's degree might help you advance through the ranks more quickly.
+The educational requirements for becoming a police detective vary from state to state; some police departments require only a high school diploma or GED, while others require you to complete some college courses or earn a college degree.
+In most cases, you only need to earn an associate's degree, but a bachelor's degree might help with advancement through the ranks more quickly.
 You might consider a degree program in administration of justice, law enforcement, criminal justice, or police science.
 Some police departments waive their educational requirements if you have two to five years of active duty with the military.

 Important Facts About This Occupation